 On November 3, 2015, the Company entered into an agreement with Guerrero Ventures Inc. ("Guerrero"), whereby the Company loaned Guerrero \$770,000 to explore the Biricu project in Mexico.
 Pursuant to the agreement, the loan bears interest at 8% and is repayable, at the Company's election, in cash or, subject to the satisfaction of certain conditions, through conversion into a direct 55% interest in the Biricu project and an option to acquire a further 20% interest in exchange for financing \$153,000 in exploration expenditures.
 The Company is not entitled to demand repayment of the loan and accrued interest in cash until the earlier of a default under the loan agreement and March 31, 2016.

-The Company also paid Guerrero an overhead fee of \$77,000, which has been recorded as a management fee for the nine months ended January 31, 2016.
-As at January 31, 2016, the loan has accrued \$10,628 in interest.
+The Company also paid Guerrero an overhead fee of \$77,000, which has been recorded as a management fee for the year ended April 30, 2016.
+As at April 30, 2016, a total of \$905,000 in principal has been advanced to Guerrero and a total of \$28,480 has been accrued in interest.